 Address the User Personally

 Due to the nature of mobile apps, your users will likely engage with the content individually.
 This presents the perfect opportunity for you to tailor-make the content by addressing the reader personally.
+One way that you can do this is through app localization, where you suit every element of the app – from language to imagery – to the end-user.
 That way, every piece of writing present in your app will feel closer and more believable to the user without coming off as distant or robotic.

 This type of approach to content creation can also affect your user retention in a positive way due to the engaging nature of your app.
 Make sure not to overstep your boundaries as a developer, however.
 Remain as respectful and professional as possible throughout the content you deliver.